yujonglee/wezterm/docs/config/lua/config/window_decorations.md

       if you are using the retro tab bar, [tab_bar_style](tab_bar_style.md).

 {{since('nightly', outline=true)}}
-    The following flag is also supported:
+    The following flags are also supported:

     * `MACOS_FORCE_SQUARE_CORNERS` - on macOS, force the window to have square rather than rounded corners.
 It is not compatible with `TITLE` or `INTEGRATED_BUTTONS`
+    * `MACOS_USE_BACKGROUND_COLOR_AS_TITLEBAR_COLOR` - on macOS, change the
+      system titlebar background color to match the terminal background color defined by your configuration.
+This option doesn't make sense to use without also including `TITLE|RESIZE` in the set of decorations.

 On X11 and Wayland, the windowing system may override the window decorations.